Myat-Min-Khant/Face-Mask-Detection/README.md

     sudo chmod +x video_image.py live_webcam.py

-if you are using for image and video, check help command.
+if you are using for image and video, check the help command.

     sudo python3 video_image.py --help